 OLA Co-Curricular Life

 Our co-curricular activities help young people to realise their potential in a variety of ways.
-The co-curricular life of OLA is not seen as an “add on” that pupils can opt into because it is very much part of our curriculum.
+The co-curricular life of OLA is not seen as an “add on” that pupils can opt into but is very much part of our curriculum.
 We recognise that academic progression is not just limited to a classroom.
-OLA’s interpretation of the term “co-curricular” is unique.
-Whether pupils enjoy sports, languages, music, arts, drama, chaplaincy, debating or taking full advantage of the work experience, national community or active service programmes, there is an education of the whole person and a vast range of enjoyable opportunities.
+Whether pupils enjoy Sport, Modern Foreign Languages, Music, Art, Drama, Debating or national community or active service programmes, there is an education of the whole person and a vast range of enjoyable opportunities available.

 Clubs usually take place during lunch breaks or after school and the activities on offer change each term.